Video audio editing

 Re-record your voice to replace mistakes in Clipchamp

-Production tips to improve your video flow
+Production tips to improve your video and audio flow

 Fade in and fade out audio tracks

-2. Click on the fade tab on the property panel.
+2. Click on the fade tab on the property panel

 Lowering the volume of background music